 You’ll take over the nation’s second-largest homeless newspaper and assemble an entire 24-page issue in 36 hours – starting with a tasty dinner in the shelter on a Saturday night and ending with cold leftovers in the wee hours of a Monday morning.
-It’s called Will Write for Food, and 2014 will mark our sixth twisted year.
+It’s called Will Write for Food, and 2015 will mark our seventh twisted year.

 We’ll pay for all your meals and a no-frills hotel room you’ll share with three other WWFFers.
 (No, you don’t sleep in the shelter, although you’ll spend nearly all your weekend there.)
 We also pay for some – but not

 In return, you’ll receive no college credit, no internship credit, and no job interviews.
 And most of your friends and family will call you crazy.

 Before you even think about applying for Labor Day 2015, you need to read up on what’s happened in the past…

 - Holiday in a Homeless Shelter?
 Apply Here

 - WWFF13: Explaining without Exploiting

 Finally, these are some questions not fully answered in all those links…

 No, we need photogs and designers, too.
 And radio, TV, and multimedia geniuses.
 We prefer two of each, although we haven’t always been able to accomplish that.

 Above are the WWFF11 co-art directors.
 They hailed from different states and actually hated each other in the beginning.
 (They’re very competitive.)
 Then they became fast friends.
 Still are.
 That’s happened a lot over the years.